 As mentioned before, there are many different reasons why touchpoints might be missing in user journeys.
 How should you deal with these missing data?
 Below you can find a quick and easy roadmap on how to approach this situation.

 Identify low hanging fruit: Some issues are more difficult to be fixed than others.
 Therefore, you should first identify the issues that are easy to fix; for example, think of missing UTM-tags.
 In this way, you can improve your data quickly and with minimal amount of work.

 Advanced optimizations: Next, after you have fixed smaller and easy to fix issues, identify larger projects.
 This could be an experiment on how to track cross-device.

 Run experiments: Once you know what you want to improve, make a plan and see how you can set up an experiment to investigate how to improve your data even further.
 Make sure you set these experiments up in a way that doesn’t affect your other data and that you can measure the results.

 How to optimize touchpoints

-A very common scenario is when a consumer is ready to buy and sees the option to apply a voucher code on the purchase page The customer might very well go to Google search, find a voucher code and then applies thies to the order he was already about to buy.
-The voucher code website becomes an additional touchpoint, whilehile we can all agree that the incremental value of the voucher code website was very low.
-These are the kinds of touchpoints you want to optimize.
+A very common scenario is when a consumer is ready to buy and sees the option to apply a voucher code on the purchase page.
+The customer can very easily go to Google search, find a voucher code and then apply it to the order (s)he would make anyway.
+In this case, the voucher code website becomes an additional touchpoint, while we can all agree that the incremental value of the specific voucher code website is very low.
+This kind of touchpoints you want to optimize.